nanlabs/terraform-aws-starter/live/common-infra/README.md

    terraform apply "${ENVIRONMENT}.tfplan"
    ```

+### Troubleshooting

+- `Error: Unsupported argument ...
+An argument named "name" is not expected here` on a
+  `configs/*.tfvars` file almost always means the file was passed with `-backend-config`
+  instead of `-var-file`.
+Backend configs only accept backend settings; stack variables
+  such as `name` belong to `-var-file "./configs/${ENVIRONMENT}.tfvars"`.
+See the
+  commands above and compare with the checked-in `configs/sandbox.tfvars` example.

 ## Post Deployment Steps

 After successfully deploying the infrastructure, follow these steps to test the deployment and ensure everything is working as expected: